Harvey Parish

-Harvey is a civil parish in southern Albert County, New Brunswick, Canada.
-It comprises a single local service district, which is a member of the Southeast Regional Service Commission.
+Harvey is a geographic parish in southern Albert County, New Brunswick, Canada.

-The Census subdivision of the same name shares the parish's borders.
+For governance purposes, Harvey is divided between the village of Fundy Albert and the Southeast rural district, both members of the Southeast Regional Service Commission.

+Prior to the 2023 governance reform, the parish formed a single local service district, the LSD of the parish of Harvey.

 Origin of name

 The parish was probably named in honour of Sir John Harvey, Lieutenant Governor of New Brunswick 1837-1841.

 History

 Harvey Parish was erected in 1838 from western Hopewell and southern Salisbury Parishes.
 It included modern Alma Parish and the southern part of Elgin Parish.